slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Decisions are made based on memory.
 There are 3 routes: reflex (genetics), habits or goals.
 Influence their memories and you can influence their decisions.'*

 <!--
+bad decisions, good memories

+if you do do the decision somebody will make it for you.

 “Hard decisions are only hard when you’re in the process of making them.” -- Debbie Millman

 D: Define the problem simply.